DM-Earth/Cabricality/README.md

 If you want to export a CurseForge format pack, you can use command `packwiz curseforge export`[^curseforge].

-[^curseforge]: It's not recommended because all mods were imported from Modrinth.
+[^curseforge] It's not recommended because all mods were imported from Modrinth.

 > *For more information, see [packwiz wiki.](https://packwiz.infra.link/)*